- 22 Jul 2008

 Financial Development, Bank Ownership, and Growth.
 Or, Does Quantity Imply Quality?

-Executive Summary — Government ownership of banks, a common phenomenon, is among the most important policy tools used to influence financial development.
+Overview — Government ownership of banks, a common phenomenon, is among the most important policy tools used to influence financial development.
 But what is the actual effect of such ownership on the financial development of a country?
 This paper uses a policy experiment in India to evaluate the effect of government ownership of banks on development.
 Key concepts include:

 - Had the Indian government required bank expansion into rural areas and set lending targets, without nationalizing banks, rural areas might have achieved the same, or better, outcomes.